Basit Jehangir Sheikh

 Basit Jehangir Sheikh (13 April 1949 – 20 October 2010) was a Pakistani politician and a founding member of Zulfikar Ali Bhutto's Pakistan Peoples Party (PPP).
 As the first District President of PPP in Kasur, he played a vital role in the party's early political landscape.
 A committed leader, Sheikh was among the youngest figures to shape the party's foundation and remained actively engaged in politics throughout his career.

+His father, Sheikh Muhammad Jehangir, was a man of many accomplishments.
+A double master’s degree holder, he was not only a dedicated educator but also a businessman.
+Sheikh Muhammad Jehangir was a prominent social and political leader in Kasur, serving as the Secretary of Anjuman-e-Islamia Kasur.
+His vision led to the establishment of numerous medical and academic institutions in the city, cementing his legacy as a key figure in the development of Kasur.
+His dedication to the welfare of his community and his leadership in various capacities inspired those around him.

 Education

 Basit Jehangir Sheikh received his early education at a local school in Kasur before completing his intermediate studies at Islamia Degree College, Kasur.
 He later graduated from Forman Christian College, Lahore.